archit-2211/Java-MultiThreading/Readme.txt

 Lets take an example to understand how we can create separate thread to handle separate tasks.
 Refer to NUMBER PRINTING DIRECTORY

+EXECUTORS AND CALLABLES IN JAVA :

+    Imagine you have a computer program that needs to do several tasks at the same time.
+For example, your program might need to download files, process data, and update a user interface simultaneously.
+    In the traditional way of programming, you might use threads to handle these tasks.
+However, managing threads manually can be complex and error-prone.
+Java ExecutorService implementations let you stay focused on tasks that need to be run, rather than thread creation and management.
+    Think of a chef in a kitchen as your program.
+The chef has multiple tasks like chopping vegetables, cooking pasta, and baking a cake.
+Instead of the chef doing each task one by one, the chef hires sous-chefs (threads) to help.
+The chef (Executor Framework) can assign tasks to sous-chefs efficiently, ensuring that multiple tasks are happening simultaneously, and the kitchen operates smoothly.
+    In Java, the Executor Framework provides a convenient way to implement this idea in your code, making it more readable, maintainable, and efficient.
+It simplifies the process of managing tasks concurrently, so you can focus on solving the problems your program is designed to address.

+    We have this executors available in Java.util.concurrent package that can effectively handle thread lifecycles.
+    Depending upon our need we can use different threadpools available in executor

+    Creating threads, destroying threads, and then creating them again can be expensive.
+    A thread pool mitigates the cost, by keeping a set of threads around, in a pool, for current and future work.
+    Threads, once they complete one task, can then be reassigned to another task, without the expense of destroying that thread and creating a new one.
+    A thread pool consists of three components.

+    Worker Threads are available in a pool to execute tasks.
+They're pre-created and kept alive, throughout the lifetime of the application.

+    Submitted Tasks are placed in a First-In First-Out queue.
+Threads pop tasks from the queue, and execute them, so they're executed in the order they're submitted.

+    The Thread Pool Manager allocates tasks to threads, and ensures proper thread synchronization.

+TYPES OF THREADPOOLS AVAILABLE :

+    1. FixedThreadPool

+        This fixes the number of threads that can be created to effectively manage the cost of creating and destroying multiple threads.
+The threads are created when the threadpool is assigned and the tasks are reassigned to the idle threads.
+        If all threads are busy, tasks wait in FIFO queue untill the one of the thread becomes available

+    2. CachedThreadPool

+        This threadpool dynamically adjust the number of threads based on the demand.
+        Creates new threads as needed, but reuses idle threads if available.
+        Threads that are idle for a certain duration are terminated.
+        Suitable for handling a large number of short-lived tasks.

+    3. SingLeThreadExecutor

+        This thread pool has a single thread executing the tasks.
+All the tasks wait in the FIFO queue to complete its execution.

+    4. ScheduledThreadPool

+        Mostly similar to fixedThreadPool but has added dlexibilituy of delaying the execution of tasks.
+        Suitable for periodic tasks

+    5. WorkStealingPool

+        Efficient to use in multi core systems.
+        Adjusts the threads to available processors
+        Each processor has its own Thread queue Suitable to use in parallel tasks.

+    Advantages :

+        1. Simplifies Task Execution

+        The Executor Framework makes it easier to execute tasks concurrently.
+It abstracts away the low-level details of managing threads, so you don't have to worry about creating and controlling them yourself.

+        2. Efficient Resource Utilization:

+        When you have many tasks to perform, creating a new thread for each task can be inefficient.
+The Executor Framework provides a pool of threads that can be reused for multiple tasks.
+This reuse of threads reduces the overhead of creating and destroying threads for every task.

+        3. Better Control and Flexibility

+        With the Executor Framework, you can control how many tasks can run simultaneously, manage the lifecycle of threads, and specify different policies for task execution.
+This level of control is important for optimizing the performance of your program.

+        4. Enhanced Scalability

+        When your program needs to handle more tasks, the Executor Framework makes it easier to scale.
+You can adjust the size of the thread pool to accommodate more tasks without rewriting a lot of code.

+        5. Task Scheduling

+        The framework allows you to schedule tasks to run at specific times or after certain intervals.
+This is useful for scenarios where you want to automate repetitive tasks or execute tasks at specific points in time.

+    Summary

+    Managing threads manually can be complex and error-prone.
+    It can lead to complex issues like resource contention, thread creation overhead, and scalability challenges.
+    For these reasons, you'll want to use an ExecutorService, even when working with a single thread.